monooso/docker-nginx/README.md

 # Nginx for Docker #
 My standard Nginx Dockerfile for PHP development.
-Primarily concerned with with [Craft CMS][craft] and [Laravel][laravel] projects, but it's so simply it'll probably work with other frameworks and languages.
+Primarily concerned with [Craft CMS][craft] and [Laravel][laravel] projects, but it's so simple it'll probably work with other frameworks and languages.

 [craft]: https://craftcms.com/
 [laravel]: https://laravel.com/